Ask a doctor about a prescription for ALDODERMA 1 mg/g + 3.5 mg/g CREAM

 Children

-This medication is contraindicated in children under 2 years old and is not recommended for children under 12 years old.
+This medicine is contraindicated in children under 2 years of age and is not recommended in children under 12 years of age.

 The administration of Aldoderma should be limited to short periods of time and the minimum effective amount should be administered, always under medical supervision.

-In children treated with corticosteroids on the skin, there have been reports of alteration of some glands located near the kidneys that cause symptoms such as obesity, growth delay, etc. (Cushing's syndrome) or an increase in intracranial pressure.
+In children treated with skin corticosteroids, alterations in glands located near the kidneys have been reported, leading to symptoms such as obesity, growth retardation, etc. (Cushing's syndrome) or increased intracranial pressure.

 No specific information is available on the use of the antibiotic framycetin in children.

-Caution is required in this population, as it is considered particularly sensitive to adverse effects due to absorption.
+Caution is required in this population group, as it is considered particularly sensitive to suffering from side effects due to absorption.

 During treatment, it is advisable to avoid simultaneous use in the same area of other antibiotics or antimicrobials.